 - Auto-generated playlist: Like any good audiophile, I touched play on a Diana Krall album.
 (Actually, I only touched play on a single song.)
 For the next two (2) hours, I listened to continuous play list of female jazz, contemporary vocalist…some good, some great, some not so good, some familiar, some not so familiar, etc..
 NO ONE could have pulled off that experience with a vault of little silver discs.
 By the way, the experience only lasted two hours because I touched play on a new song in a different genre. ☺

 - SOUND QUALITY: IT WAS BETTER!
 I compared my burned CD to my spinning silver disc.
-The burned disc was better in EVERY conceivable way (e.g. detail, soundstage, focus, dynamics, etc.).
+The burned disc was better in EVERY conceivable way (e.g. detail, soundstage, focus, dynamic contrast, etc.).
 Okay, I’m not going to argue this point or even TRY to explain why.
 For argument sake, let’s just call it a draw.

 Observations #1, #2, & #3 aren’t possible by spinning the little silver disks differently.
 ROON makes them possible in an extraordinary fashion.
 Even if Observation #4 is a “draw” for you, the other benefits make ROON more than compelling.

 - Go get ROON Nucleus or some equivalent computer system